crfroehlich/bloog/content/editing/rich_content/graphs.md

 order: 3
 ---

-BooGi gives you powerful diagramming capabilities, allowing you to treat your graphs / diagrams as a code.
-To give such possibility, BooGi offers two diagramming "languages": [Mermaid](#mermaiddiagrams) and [Graphviz](#graphvizgraphs).
+HikingMyDesk gives you powerful diagramming capabilities, allowing you to treat your graphs / diagrams as a code.
+To give such possibility, HikingMyDesk offers two diagramming "languages": [Mermaid](#mermaiddiagrams) and [Graphviz](#graphvizgraphs).
 Both process Mermaid process markdown code blocks to generate graphs during page build time.